Use of a hand-held electronic device while driving invites huge fines and penalties in Illinois.

 Chicago Texting Auto Accidents

 If you suffer an injury as a result of someone else’s distracted driving, contact a Chicago car accident lawyer to know whether you are entitled to compensation, what exactly you are entitled to, and how to file a claim for compensation.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.